 Opening hours: Monday to Saturday from 9h to 18h

 Location: Rua de São Paulo 1, Braga

 Opening hours: Monday to Friday from 9h to 19h.
 Saturday and Sunday from 9h to 12h30 and from 14h to 17h30

 Location: Praça da República, Braga

 Are you going to visit Braga?
-Then don't hesitate to book your hotel room and your car by clicking the links below.
+Then don't hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I'll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!